Toc.js block

 When we first saw a prototype of Rocket Sky!, we were impressed.
 It was polished, rich in content and most importantly, had a compelling core mechanic that was immediately clear.

 The game had its challenges on a commercial level, not least its CPI (Cost Per Install) being too high for a Hyper Casual game.
-But we knew that the game had potential to engage people, which gave us confidence that these problems could be overcome.
+But we knew that the game had the potential to engage people, which gave us confidence that these problems could be overcome.

-If you don’t have that confidence that your game is satisfying at its core, you should seriously consider moving onto the next idea.
+If you don’t have that confidence that your game is satisfying at its core, you should seriously consider moving on to the next idea.
 The beauty of Hyper Casual is that you should be able to do this fairly quickly!

 If you do feel that you have something to build on, then read on!